-Midwest Faces Wind Chill of -50F Which Could Freeze Skin In Ten Minutes As Polar Vortex Sweeps In
+Midwest Faces Wind Chill of -50 F Which Could Freeze Skin In Ten Minutes As Polar Vortex Sweeps In

 The Chicago Office of the National Weather Service has warned people in Chicago to be ready for disruption.
 “If travel is planned across the area this afternoon and evening, motorists should be prepared to encounter snow-covered roads, and slow travel conditions,” they said.

 But as the week goes on it will not be the snow but the temperatures that are going to be the real problem.
-The Chicago Office took to Twitter to warn of “possibly record setting cold air mass will bring dangerous & potentially life-threatening temps & wind chills Tuesday night through early Thursday.”
+The Chicago Office took to Twitter to warn of “possibly record-setting cold air mass will bring dangerous & potentially life-threatening temps & wind chills Tuesday night through early Thursday.”

 Here's the day by day rundown through Thursday night.
 After tonight-early Monday's quick hitting heavy snow & wind, possibly record setting cold air mass will bring dangerous & potentially life-threatening temps & wind chills Tuesday night through early Thursday. #ilwx #inwx pic.twitter.com/wlh9WUwxMG